Pamela Joyner

 Pamela J. Joyner (born 1957/1958) is an American businesswoman and art collector, and has been called an "activist collector" by ArtReview, for her focus on African-American art from the 1940s onwards.

-Early life
+Early life and education

 Joyner is the daughter of teacher Gloria O. Joyner and psychologist Lewis B. Joyner.
+She was raised in Chicago, Illinois, where her mother taught English at a Catholic high school, and her father taught history at a local junior college.
+She attended the University of Chicago Laboratory Schools.

-She earned a bachelor's degree from Dartmouth College and an MBA from Harvard Business School.
+She earned a bachelor's degree from Dartmouth College in 1979.
+She received her MBA from Harvard Business School.

 Career

-Joyner is the founding partner of Avid Partners, a San Francisco-based marketing firm providing consulting services for private equity and capital venture funds.
+Joyner is the founding partner of Avid Partners, a San Francisco-based marketing firm providing consulting services for private equity and venture capital funds.

-In January 2019, Joyner commenced a five-year term as chair of the Tate Americas Foundation.
-She is a member of the board of the Art Institute of Chicago and of the J. Paul Getty Trust.
+She is the creator and co-founder of the Joyner/Giuffrida Collection of Abstract Art, which was documented in “Four Generations: The Joyner/Giuffrida Collection of Abstract Art,” edited by Courtney J. Martin.
+The Joyner/Giuffrida Collection was showcased at the Ogden Museum of Southern Art in New Orleans, Louisiana, in October 2017.

+In 2019, the Smart Museum of Art honored her and the Joyner/Giuffrida Collection of Abstract Art as part of the museum's annual Shapiro Award dinner and gala.

+Boards and affiliations

+Joyner serves and has served on leadership committees and boards for several prominent institutions.